heizray/Excel-Statistics/README.md

 1. What are Hollywood and Bollywood's financial performance and profitability?

-2. What's the market share of Marvel Studios Production based on Hollywood?j
+2. What's the market share of Marvel Studios Production based on Hollywood?

 3. How do IMDb ratings reflect the performance of movies in Hollywood and Bollywood?